Director of Diversity: Kimberly Myers

 The department is responsible for administering the freelance compliance requirement of the Guild’s contract, which offers new writers an opportunity to be introduced to television writing.
 This provision makes it practical to employ new writers from diverse backgrounds.

-Diversity Writers Resources
+Diversity Programs, Committees, and Resources